datagovsg/vega-element/README.md

 # vega-element

-A PolymerJS custom element (based on Vega) for rendering interactive data visualization.
+A [PolymerJS](https://www.polymer-project.org) custom element for rendering interactive data visualization - powered by [Vega](https://github.com/vega/vega).

+# documentation

+Details and demo can be found at the [Component Page](http://datagovsg.github.io/vega-element)